JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

   preload="auto"
 >}}

 Notice in particular the jarring distortions along a diagonal of each square face of this cube (this happens to be the diagonal along which each square is partitioned into two triangles).
-Now I am not pretending in any way that what I hacked is a faithful representation of how the PlayStation does all its rendering in any way, shape, or form.
+Now, I am not pretending that what I hacked together is a faithful representation of how the PlayStation does all its rendering in any way, shape, or form.
 That being said, the fundamental reason why my renderer exhibits this warp/wobble of the texture during the cube rotation is the same as why this phenomenon appeared on the console.